Spatio-Temporal Graphical Counterfactuals: An Overview: Potential Outcome Model

 \section{Potential Outcome Model}

-The counterfactuals are defined as the unobserved potential outcomes in POM, as shown in TABLE~\ref{table: pom}.
-Here, $Y$ is the potential outcomes of the target variable. $T$ is treatment variable. $T=1$ represents being treated and $T=0$ represents being controlled, with a group of randomized control trials on $N$ units. $X$ represents covariates that have relationship with $Y$ and $T$, and are controlled for randomized trials.
+The counterfactuals are defined as the unobserved potential outcomes in POM, as shown in Table~\ref{table: pom}.
+Let $Y$ be the potential outcomes of the target variable, and $T$ is the treatment variable. $T=1$ represents assignment to the treatment group, and $T=0$ represents assignment to the control group in a randomized controlled trial involving $N$ units. $X$ represents covariates that have relationship with $Y$ and $T$, and are controlled for randomized trials.
 POM models the general process from causal estimands ($T$, $Y$ and $X$) to ``Science''~\cite{POM2005}.
 In this case, for different treatments $T$, only one potential outcome, $Y(1)$ or $Y(0)$, can be observed, and another one is unobserved, namely the counterfactual.